Richmond Park: Access

 The Beverley Brook Walk runs through the park between Roehampton Gate and Robin Hood Gate.
-The Capital Ring walking route passes through the park from Robin Hood Gate to Petersham Gate.
+The Capital Ring walking route crosses the park from Robin Hood Gate to Petersham Gate.

 Cycling is allowed only on main roads, on National Cycle Route 4 through the centre of the park and on the Tamsin Trail (the shared-use pedestrian–cycle path that runs close to the park's perimeter).

 National Cycle Route 4 crosses the park between Ham Gate in the west and Roehampton Gate in the east, skirting Pen Ponds and White Lodge.
 It interlinks with the Thames Cycle Route and forms part of the London Cycle Network.
 The speed limit on this route through the centre of the park, where it is off the main road, is 10 mph.

-As the park is a national nature reserve and a Site of Special Scientific Interest, all dog owners are required to keep their dogs under control while in the park.
+As the park is a national nature reserve and a Site of Special Scientific Interest, dog owners are required to keep their dogs under control while in the park.
 This includes not allowing their dog to disturb other park users or disrupt wildlife.
 In 2009, after some incidents leading to the death of wildfowl, the park's dogs-on-leads policy was extended.
 Park users are said to believe that the deer are feeling increasingly threatened by the growing number of dogs using the park and The Royal Parks advises against walking dogs in the park during the deer's birthing season.